 Have we ever wondered as to what is the most difficult and most competitive selection process in the world for getting a job or a seat in a university?
 It is India’s Civil Services Examination which recruits permanent higher civil servants for different branches of the federal as well as state governments’ bureaucracy.
 One of my professors at Harvard University has rightly observed that the Indian civil service is full of officers who have passed an entrance examination and selection process that makes getting into Harvard look like a walk in the park.

-(Though I think that the comparison cannot strictly be made.
+Though I think that the comparison cannot strictly be made.
 There are various factors which make it like comparing apple to oranges.
 First, comparing a competitive examination for job with that of a selection for admission to a university degree in not in order.
 Next, socio-cultural and economic situation in USA and India are completely different.
 Clearly, there is a huge resources and opportunity deficit in India, which has a bearing on educational and job scenario.
 Further, we in India hardly make any ‘self-selection’ while taking competitive examination, and it is quite common to find large number of non-serious candidates appearing in UPSC and other competitive job examinations, often without much preparation, which obviously is not the case in USA.

 Furthermore, this tendency is more pronounced in cow-belt in general, and in Bihar in particular, where huge number of young spent their precious productive years appearing in competitive examination without much preparation or thought.
 I sometime think that it is a favorite pass-time of Bihari’s graduate!
-On a serious note, lack of industrial and commercial development and progressive decline of agriculture resulting into dearth of employment opportunities, coupled with socio-cultural preference for government job (which in our country is secure, low risk and mostly keeps paying without any consideration to performance) is a driving factor towards this mad-rush for taking competitive examination to find any type of government job.)
+On a serious note, lack of industrial and commercial development and progressive decline of agriculture resulting into dearth of employment opportunities, coupled with socio-cultural preference for government job (which in our country is secure, low risk and mostly keeps paying without any consideration to performance) is a driving factor towards this mad-rush for taking competitive examination to find any type of government job.

-Consider this: The latest figures shows that every year around 380-400 thousand young Indians compete through a fair, open, meritocratic three stage intensely competitive examination process for around 600-800 vacancies in higher bureaucracy – making a selection ratio of around 1 in 600 candidates!
+Consider this: The latest figures (available at the time of original essay in 2011) shows that every year around 380-400 thousand young Indians compete through a fair, open, meritocratic three stage intensely competitive examination process for around 600-800 vacancies in higher bureaucracy – making a selection ratio of around 1 in 600 candidates!
 The examination has rightly been called not a ‘selection’ but a ‘rejection’ process!
 In India, higher civil service is one the most popular career options for some of the brightest young Indians graduating from universities – with degrees in management, engineering, law, science, social science, liberal arts, medicine and what not, with widely varying social, economic and regional background.
 If looked purely in terms of monetary rewards, a career in civil service would not compete very favorably with other careers in business management, consulting, software, technology or medicine.
 Despite this, it attracts some of the best talents in India from all sections of the society mainly because of highly rich job content and diversity of responsibilities, social recognition and prestige associated with being in civil services, and an opportunity to work in areas of development, provision of public goods and general administration of the country.
 In fact, a person joining the career bureaucracy can aspire to reach the highest level of government machinery just below Ministers (political executives, who are elected members of Parliament) as, contrary to USA, political discretionary appointment of higher executives by Ministers does not exist in India.

 The recruitment for civil services are managed by an independent constitutional body called ‘Union Public Service Commission’ which conducts annual examination and personality tests for selecting suitable young candidates.
 Any Indian with an undergraduate degree in any academic discipline, between the ages of 21 to 30 years can appear for the first stage called the ‘preliminary’ examination, at the most 4 times.
 If selected, she can then appear in the ‘mains’ examination and on further being successful; she is called for an interview and personality test.
 The final selection is made on the basis of performance in mains examination and personality test and an all India merit list is finalized.